isisaddons/isis-app-todoapp/README.md

 Once you've built the app, you can run the WAR in a variety of ways.

-The recommended approach when getting started is to run the self-hosting version of the WAR, allowing Isis to run as a standalone app; for example:
+The recommended approach when getting started is to run the self-hosting version of the WAR, allowing Apache Isis to run as a standalone app; for example:

     java -jar webapp/target/todoapp-webapp-1.0-SNAPSHOT-jetty-console.jar